zhaochengw/WOW-AddOns-Classic/GTFO/ReadMe.txt

 * Added Dragonflight spells (world)
 * Added Wrath spells for Old Kingdom
 * Added Legion spells for Return to Karazhan

+4.69.1
+* Updated for patch 10.0
+* Added SL spells for Torghast
+* Added DF spells for Neltharus